 Things To Do In Nottingham:

-There is a lot to do in Nottingham, irrespective of one’s likes, choices, company.
-Nottingham is filled with sights to see, places to visit, foods to rare and culture to witness.
+There is a lot to do in Nottingham, irrespective of one’s likes, choices, and company.
+Students can go around the city from their student housing in Nottingham; as is filled with sights to see, places to visit, foods to rare and culture to witness.
 Here are a few places that one can visit to witness the history and culture of Nottingham.

 - Framework Knitters’ Museum- Nottinghamshire folk, have been Framework Knitting for over 400 years.
 Discover how the Knitters lived and worked, visit the workshops and see a Framework Knitter in action and create your own souvenir on a circular knitting machine.